 Don’t be fooled into believing that toys that light up and include the latest technology are necessarily better for our children.

-You can read the Guiding Principles for the Use of Technology by the Department of Education.
+You can read the Department of Education’s Guiding Principles for the Use of Technology.
 Let’s start early learners with these math toys that promote inquiry-based learning.

 How Math Toys Help Child Development: